 Over 250 civil servants, academics, and members of international organisations and civil society globally have joined our first group of users.
 Launching our Alpha product is a golden opportunity for us to learn and improve, as we prepare for our full launch later this year.

-If you want the world’s climate policy data at your fingertips, you can sign up to access our Alpha product for free on our website.
+If you want the world’s climate policy data at your fingertips, you can access our Alpha product for free on our website.
 By joining our growing global community, you can help us towards our mission of improving the evidence base for evidence-based policymaking.

 Mapping the global climate policy landscape